LukeBob-zz/teamspeak-tools/README.md

 ## Jokebot.py

-**Give it a lits of comments or jokes to read from and set it off, the bot will read through the jokes/comments at random untill it has read every one.**
+Give it a list of **comments or jokes** to read from and set it off, the bot will read through the jokes/comments at random **untill it has Sent every one.**

 **Usage**